PasPerfection/AutoVenv/README.md

 - [ ] Add a command to the extension to manually activate/deactivate the virtual environment.
 - [ ] Add a command to the extension to manually add the virtual environment to the python path.
+- [ ] Add a function that automatically imports the neccesary dependencies

 # Contributing